Simple Bulk Reconstruction in AdS/CFT Correspondence: Simple reconstruction of bulk local operators

-where $x_i$ is the bulk point in the AdS Rindler patch and $\phi_{\rm Rindler}(x) $ is the bulk local operator obtained by the HKLL AdS-Rindler reconstruction.

-One might still think $\phi(x_1) = \phi_{\rm Rindler}(x_1) $ is possible because the vacua of the two theories are different.
-Indeed, as well-known in the explanation of the Unruh effect, for the massless scalar on Minkowski space, the usual local operator on the right is (at least formally) equivalent as one in the theory on the right Rindler patch.
-The usual modes are expressed by the right and left Rindler modes by the Bogoliubov transformation.
-However, a crucial difference between this Minkowski case and our AdS-Rindler case is again the existence of the null-geodesics discussed above and in \cite{Bousso:2012mh}.
-This makes the mode expansion of the Klein-Gordon equation for the AdS-Rindler case incomplete compared with the mode expansion for the AdS-global case.\footnote{ In the CFT picture, the modes of the region $A$ and the region $\bar{A}$ will be complete as for the massless scalar in the Minkowski space.
+The strongest reason to believe this strong version of the subregion duality may be the HKLL AdS-Rindler reconstruction \cite{HKLL}, by which the correlation function of the bulk local operators in the AdS-Rindler patch is reproduced from certain CFT operators in the corresponding subregion $A$ \cite{Morrison}.
+This seems to implies that the bulk local operators can be reconstructed from CFT operators in a subregion, not in the whole space $S^{d-1}$ as we have seen.
+However, the HKLL AdS-Rindler reconstruction assume that the BDHM relation holds even in the AdS-Rindler patch.
+This assumption was recently shown to be violated because of the finite $N$ effect \cite{Sugishita}, and the HKLL AdS-Rindler reconstruction is not correct.
+Thus, $\phi(x) \neq \phi_{\rm Rindler}(x) $, where we denote by $ \phi_{\rm Rindler}(x) $ the part of the bulk local operator $\phi(x)$ which can be reconstructed from the CFT operators supported on the Rindler subregion $A$ in the boundary.\footnote{ In the CFT picture, the modes of the region $A$ and the region $\bar{A}$ will be complete as for the massless scalar in the Minkowski space.
 (It is complete if the primary operators with a large number of derivatives are regarded as a local operators.
 In the low energy theory, such operators are not regarded as a local operators \cite{local} as mentioned in footnote \ref{foot12}.)
 One might think that this means that the modes of the corresponding two causal wedges of $A$ and $\bar{A}$ are complete.
 This is not correct because the reconstruction of the bulk local operators is non-local in the CFT picture (and the strong version of the subregion duality is not valid).
 Indeed, there exist the wave packets, which are almost bulk local operators, reconstructed from the CFT operators supported on both of the regions $A$ and $\bar{A}$, for the null-geodesics.
-Note also that the bulk local operator itself is always supported on the whole space $S^{d-1}$ in the CFT picture, as seen in Figure \ref{fig2}. } Indeed, the modes which are used to reconstruct $\phi_{\rm Rindler}(x)$ obey the boundary condition on the asymptotic AdS boundary ($\rho=\infty$), however the null-geodesics do not reach the asymptotic AdS boundary.
-Thus, the wave packet states corresponding to the null-geodesics can not be reconstructed from these modes and the local operators for the two reconstruction can not be equivalent, i.e. $\phi(x_1) \neq \phi_{\rm Rindler}(x_1) $, even in the low energy.
+Note also that the bulk local operator itself is always supported on the whole space $S^{d-1}$ in the CFT picture, as seen in Figure \ref{fig2}. } Note that the part of $\phi(x) $ which can not be reconstructed from CFT on $A$ is related to the horizon to horizon null-geodesics in \cite{Sugishita}.